-A leukemia diagnosis usually starts with a simple blood test, called a complete blood count (CBC).
+A leukemia diagnosis usually starts with a simple blood test, called a complete blood count.
 A doctor may order this blood test after evaluating the patient’s symptoms.
-Other times, the test is part of a routine doctor’s appointment.
+Other times, the test is part of a routine check-up.

 Genetic and molecular testing: If a patient is diagnosed with leukemia, additional tests can determine whether certain chromosomes or gene mutations are present in the diseased cells, or if they have specific proteins or molecules on their surface.
-This process, sometimes referred to as molecular profiling, can help doctors determine the patient's type of leukemia and his or her prognosis.
+This process, sometimes referred to as molecular profiling, can help doctors determine the patient's exact type of leukemia and his or her prognosis.
 Cancers with different genetic and molecular features can respond differently to treatments, so these tests can also help doctors create a treatment plan with the best chance of success.